By: Peg Carmany

 For the fitness fanatic:

-There are so many wellness activities, including yoga classes for all levels, meditation classes, and water aerobics at Wesley Glen and Wesley Ridge.
+There are so many wellness activities, including yoga classes for all levels, meditation classes and water aerobics at Wesley Glen and Wesley Ridge.
 Wesley Ridge has its chair volleyball team, where competitive spirit runs high!
 At Wesley Woods, we have state of the art fitness equipment and various classes to take.
-Many campuses also have dance fitness classes to keep everyone moving!
+Many campuses also have dance fit classes to keep everyone moving!

 For the competitive player: